 Several products exist in the market to reduce vibration.
-Footers and isolation pads on sources, amplifiers, DACs, etc. lay claim to addressing piezoelectric, microphonic and phonon disturbances inside components.
+Footers and isolation pads on sources, amplifiers, DACs, etc. claim to address piezoelectric, microphonic and phonon disturbances inside components.
 No doubt, these hypothesized mechanisms do play a role; however, AudioWise proposes that they are largely manifested at the signal connector interface:

 - Vibration induced inertial forces on mechanically coupled cable connections cause microscopic gaps to form

 - This time-varying R+C introduces noise and other distortions modulated by the signal voltage and frequency

-In other words, cables are not soldered to components but held in place by mechanical force, so the connector contact pins and surfaces jiggle ever so slightly with vibration and this changes the signal transfer function.
+In other words, cables are not soldered but held in place by mechanical force, so the connector contact pins and sleeves jiggle ever so slightly with vibration and this changes the signal transfer function.